WiDayn/widayn.github.io/_pages/about.md

 ![](/images/TIL_3.png){:width="600px" style="display: block; margin: auto"}

-Tumour-infiltrating lymphocytes (TILs), as a new prognostic biomarker, are of important clinical value and have an association with improved survival rates and higher response rates to neoadjuvant therapy and immunotherapy in breast cancer.
+Tumour-infiltrating lmphocytes (TILs), as a new prognostic biomarker, are of important clinical value and have an association with improved survival rates and higher response rates to neoadjuvant therapy and immunotherapy in breast cancer.
 We hope to build a new network that fuses omics/clinical/imaging features to achieve better results.
 Specifically, we hope to build a multimodal fusion pipeline framework based on CrossTransformer and KNN omics feature screening.

 - *2024.07* (Under Review) CT section segmentation of nasopharynx